EA4FRB/sark110-python/README.md

 Python class and examples for interfacing with the SARK-110 Antenna Analyzer series.

 ## About
-Sark110 class in sark110.py, provides an interface for communicating with the SARK-110 via USB and basic examples.
+The Sark110 class in sark110.py provides an interface for communicating with the SARK-110 via USB and basic examples.

 ## Pre-requisites
 - pywinusb for Windows; https://github.com/rene-aguirre/pywinusb